Publishing Your Research

 - Professor Job

-At The American University in Cairo in Cairo, EgyptSee if you can submit again
+At University of Copenhagen in Copenhagen, DenmarkSee if you can submit again

 Some journals will allow you to submit your paper again after it has been rejected, as long as you have made substantive changes to it.
 Other journals discourage resubmission after rejection, on the basis that the editor or reviewers have already seen enough of your work to judge whether it will be an appropriate paper for the journal in questions.
 Check on the website of the journal or look in the letter you received from the editor to see whether resubmission is possible.
 If it is possible to resubmit to the same journal, you need only make corrections to the issues raised in your feedback, then you can try submitting again.